aayushibansal2001/Kota-Smart-City-Project/README.md

 # Kota-Travel-Guide
-An Insight into KOTA(Rajasthan) Tourism
+An Insight into KOTA(Rajasthan) smart city.

+This is a smart city project targeting the Kota city of Rajasthan, India and it is made purely in c++.
+It is made keeping in mind the four important modules which are required when someone travels to another city.

+The four modules are:
+1. Housing
+2. Tourism
+3. Education
+4. Job Seeker